Minimal networks for sensor counting problem using discrete Euler calculus: Reduction of points in acyclic sensor networks

 The Euler calculus of the pushforward is equal to that of the original function.

 \begin{proposition}[Theorem 3.19 in \cite{Tan16}] Let $f : P \to Q$ be an order-preserving map between finite poset $P$ and $Q$.
 For a function $h$ on $P$,

 \end{proposition}

-A down-beat point $x$ of a finite poset $P$ determines a retraction $P \to P\backslash\{x\}$ sending $x$ to the maximal point of $P_{>x}$.
+A down-beat point $x$ of a finite poset $P$ determines a retraction $P \to P\backslash\{x\}$ sending $x$ to the minimal point of $P_{>x}$.
 The property of this map is characterized as the notion of {\em (ascending) closure operators} (see Section 13.2 in \cite{Koz08}).

 \begin{definition} An order-preserving map $r : P \to P$ on a poset $P$ is termed an {\em ascending closure operator} if $r^{2}=r$ and $r(x) \geq x$ for any $x \in P$. \end{definition}